Once you have imported your orders (or created manual orders), you can view and manage them in the Orders tab.

 ShipStation allows you to save up to five views.
 These views are available to all users on your account.

-If you'd the option to save more custom views, try ShipStation V3!
+If you'd like the option to save more custom views, try ShipStation V3!
 Contact your account manager or ShipStation support to have V3 enabled for your account.

 Follow the steps below to create a saved view with a filter, a customized column format, and sort order.